kkrajczar/DSGeneric/RNN.md

 LSTM module illustration by [Christopher Olah](http://colah.github.io/posts/2015-08-Understanding-LSTMs/):
 ![alt text](Pictures/LSTM_1_byChristopherOlah.png "LSTM module by Christopher Olah")

+- The first step in our LSTM is to decide what information we’re going to throw away from the cell state.
+This decision is made by a sigmoid layer called the "forget gate layer."
+- The next step is to decide what new information we’re going to store in the cell state.
+This has two parts.
+First, a sigmoid layer called the “input gate layer” decides which values we’ll update.
+Next, a tanh layer creates a vector of new candidate values, C_t, that could be added to the state.
+Then, we’ll combine these two to create an update to the state.
+- Finally, we need to decide what we’re going to output.
+This output will be based on our cell state, but will be a filtered version.
+First, we run a sigmoid layer which decides what parts of the cell state we’re going to output.
+Then, we put the cell state through tanh (to push the values to be between -1 and 1) and multiply it by the output of the sigmoid gate, so that we only output the parts we decided to.

+### Variants

+- Peephole: we let the gate layers look at the cell state.
+- Coupled forget and input gates: instead of separately deciding what to forget and what we should add new information to, we make those decisions together.
+We only forget when we’re going to input something in its place.
+- Gated Recurrent Unit (GRU): it combines the forget and input gates into a single “update gate.”
+It also merges the cell state and hidden state, and makes some other changes.
+The resulting model is simpler than standard LSTM models

 ### Backpropagation through time

 ### Stacked LSTMs